Jira is getting a fresh new look and navigation

 You can choose to automatically fill each custom field with a default value.
 Note that certain types of custom fields may not allow for default values.
 For fields that do, you can set a default value with these steps:

-Find the custom field you want to configure, click > Contexts and default value.
-Alternatively, you can click a field's screens or contexts link and then click Contexts > Create, edit or delete contexts.
+3. Find the custom field you want to configure, select More actions (), Contexts and default value.
+Alternatively, you can select a field's screens or contexts link and then select Contexts, then Create, edit or delete contexts.

-In the configuration scheme section, select Edit Default Value.
+4. In the configuration scheme section, select Edit Default Value

-Enter a default value (e.g. for a custom Story Points field, set the value to 4) and click Set Default.
+5. Enter a default value (e.g. for a custom Story Points field, set the value to 4) and select Set Default.

 For a select list or multi-select list custom field, you can clear the default value by clicking on the current default so it's no longer highlighted.